 Cleanliness of the car windows is very important.
 Proper cleaning means no smudges or smears which is good for visibility, especially during a night drive.

 If you have some hardcore greasy stains on the windows best use some dishwasher detergent mixed with warm water.

 After that, use a cotton cloth for wiping (the detergent is hard to rinse out of the chamois).
 You can use paper towels as well.
 Repeat until the stains are completely off.

-Afterwards, apply the window cleaner and wipe with the paper towel.
-Going up and down, around the edges of the windows and then using circular movement works best for me.
+Afterward, apply the window cleaner and wipe with a paper towel.
+Going up and down, around the edges of the windows, and then using circular movement works best for me.

 If you can:

-Clean one door window at a time, first inner then the outer side of the glass.
+Clean one door window at a time, first the inner than the outer side of the glass.

 Lower the windows a bit so you can reach the upper part of the glass that goes in to the door sill.